I’m going to share three super easy tests that’ll help you catch the three most common engineering math mistakes.

 TIP #4: Comparison of terms

 Think of an equation, where you subtract two terms.
 What would then happen if you set both terms equal to each other?
 Let’s break it down with a real-life example.

 #3 Accuracy test

 These days, you can find a lot of information on various equipment online.
 For example, say you want to know the amount of current consumed by a 10 HP motor running at full load.
 You can find actual factory-tested information in a motor manufacturer’s catalog.
 But also, you can find generally listed values in the National Electrical Code (NEC).

 So, when YOU calculate a motor’s current draw, compare your value to trusted values.
 If your value is off by a factor of 2, you’ll instantly know something is wrong.
 EVEN if your math passed the consistency and real-world logic tests.

 For example, SpaceX leads the new-age effort with rocket technology.
 BUT, they still sit on the shoulders of NASA and other existing technologies.
 In fact, surprising to most, SpaceX wasn’t the first to build reusable rockets.
 The DC-X built by McDonnell Douglas and later supplied to NASA was the first reusable rocket.
 The point is, SpaceX had a lot of data to compare and contrast with when they started building rockets.

 Common math mistakes in engineering wrap up

 Even the best of engineers make math mistakes.
-But if you apply the safety nets we discussed, you can greatly limit silly math mistakes.
-In return, your engineering work will instantly improve.
+But by applying the safety nets we discussed, your engineering work will instantly improve.
 Because even single decimal point errors can cause catastrophic failures.

-So, use every math tool you can to bullet-proof your work.
-And if you have the tools to improve your work, and you don’t use them, this is bad engineering!
+Even more, if you have the tools to improve your work, and you don’t use them, it’s bad engineering!

 What common math mistakes do you often see in engineering?
 What methods do you use to avoid math mistakes in your work?